-Spring weather means that we're typically outside more often and have the opportunity to observe the sky.
+Spring weather means that we're typically outside more often and have more opportunity to observe the sky.
 The sky is sometimes brilliant blue and clear of clouds.
-Other times we may see contrails like the ones in the included photo at sunrise.
-The word contrail is a contraction for "condensation trail", defined by the American Meteorological Society as "a cloudlike streamer frequently observed to form behind aircraft flying in clear, cold, humid air."
-Another common name for a condensation trail is a vapor trail.
+Other times we may see contrails like the ones in the included photo.
+The word contrail is a contraction for "condensation trail," defined by the American Meteorological Society as "a cloudlike streamer frequently observed to form behind aircraft flying in the clear, cold, humid air."
+Another common name for a contrail is a vapor trail.

 Commercial aircraft have turbine-type engines that serve as a source of water vapor for contrail development.
 This means that even when moisture conditions aren't conducive for natural cirrus clouds to develop, contrails can appear.
 In fact, for every pound of fuel used by an airliner, more than a pound of water vapor is produced.
-Larger airliners can eject five or more pounds of water vapor a second into the air.
-These water vapor droplets freeze almost instantaneously due to the frigid temperatures colder than -40 degrees (Fahrenheit and Celsius are equal at this temperature) at flight levels of over 30,000 feet.
+Larger airliners can eject five or more pounds of water vapor into the air per second.
+These water vapor droplets freeze almost instantaneously due to the frigid temperatures of -40 degrees or colder (Fahrenheit and Celsius are equal at this temperature) at flight levels of over 30,000 feet.

 Over rural states like North Dakota, it may seem unusual to see contrails so frequently.
-There are, however, approximately 5,000 aircraft flying over the U.S. at any given moment and roughly 87,000 flights per day!
-There are international flights originating in Europe that pass over North Dakota due to the curvature of their flight paths.
+There are, however, approximately 5,000 aircraft flying over the U.S. at any given moment and roughly 45,000 U.S.-based flights per day!
+Additionally, there are international flights originating in Europe that pass over North Dakota due to the curvature of their flight paths.
 The busier airways of the U.S. have multiple aircraft passing through them at the same time.
 This is achieved with air traffic control's separation of altitudes.
 With several aircraft at high altitude producing contrails, there can be crossing patterns or even grid-like formations in the sky.
-These may linger for several hours if the atmospheric conditions are conducive.
+These may linger for several hours if the atmospheric conditions are suitable.